 Some issues that can create risk factors that can impact having a healthy pregnancy and a healthy baby are: diabetes, hypertension, being overweight, drug/alcohol use, all types of tobacco use, being exposed to communicable and sexually transmitted diseases, living in a domestic violence situation, and being a very young mother; less than 18 years of age.

-Pregnancy Care Management (OBCM) OBCM is a voluntary program to offer assistance and support to pregnant women in Duplin County.
+Care Management for High-Risk Pregnant Women (CMHRP) is a voluntary program to offer assistance and support to pregnant women in Duplin County.
 Services are provided at no cost.
-The goals of OBCM are:
+The goals of CMHRP are:

 - To link women to community resources.

 - To improve pregnancy outcomes by identifying and addressing problems such as transportation, medical care, pregnancy counseling and encouraging healthy behaviors.

 - To provide education on pregnancy, parenting and caring for new baby.

 - To empower women to develop a reproductive life plan and improve their own health.

 There is no guaranteed way to prevent SIDS , but you can help your baby sleep more safely by following these tips:

 - Back to sleep, rather than on their stomach or side.